VoltDB/voltdb/tests/geb/vmc/README.md

       voltdb/tests/geb/vmc/build/reports/chromeTest/tests/index.html
    or, if you used Internet Explorer (IE):
       voltdb/tests/geb/vmc/build/reports/ieTest/tests/index.html
+   or, if you used PhantomJS and Ghost Driver:
+      voltdb/tests/geb/vmc/build/reports/phantomjsTest/tests/index.html
 5. Stop the backgrounded server ("voltadmin shutdown" or "kill %1" - or "kill <whatever your actual background job number(s) may be>").